 While Eastern Europe may appear familiar to those who have traveled Western Europe (you’ll find H&M and Starbucks in the big cities, for example) it can also be as exotic as the East.
 The Balkan fruit brandy rakia, for example, is said to have originated from raki, the unsweetened, anise-flavored Turkish alcoholic drink introduced to Bulgaria and elsewhere during the Ottoman rule.

-The familiarity combined with the foreign is, in part, what made Emerald Waterways’ Enchantment of Eastern Europe itinerary so appealing to me.
+The familiarity combined with the foreign is, in part, what made Emerald Cruises’ Enchantment of Eastern Europe itinerary so appealing to me.
 I’d never been to Romania or Bulgaria.
 Nor had I transited the gorge known as the Iron Gates.
 My 10-night voyage started with two nights in Bucharest, followed by a one-week cruise that will end in Budapest.
 My experiences, a little more than midway through the trip, have been varied and rewarding, with some wonderful shore experiences that I will highlight in this post followed by a post later this week featuring Emerald Sky.

 I dropped into 5 To Go for a cappuccino instead of at Starbucks, only a few blocks away.
 The frothy beverage from the local business was just as tasty as the pricier version from the worldwide brand.
 When I stepped out with coffee in hand, the shop owner was out front arranging tables.
 She asked where I was from.
 When I answered the United States, she smiled and said that she had been to New York and Washington.

 “What did you think?”
 I asked.
 She said she had enjoyed both cities but added that she had been overwhelmed by the bright lights and busy streets.
 By contrast, Bucharest moves at a slower pace than the Big Apple or the U.S. capital.

 “I love Romania,” she replied.
 “I never want to live anywhere else but in my country.”

 “What do you like about it?”